aantunes123/AircraftDesign/Aircraft/README.md

 ### Class Aircraft
 In this class the user will find the methods responsible to create the aircraft geometry compute the weight, the drag, the performance and the flight mechanics.
-This methods are called in the aircraft_setup.py which the main part of the code.
+These methods can be called on the aircraft_setup.py which consirs the main interface with the user.
+It is on this code that the user will mount its optimization problem.
 The important methods on this class are:

 ```
 Compute_Geometry